 Under section 10(6) information is not exempt in relation to a particular application if it consists of information about a particular applicant and the investigation has been finalised.
 Refer to the Crime and Corruption Commission guideline for more information.

-The Crime Stoppers exemption was discussed in EC71OC and Queensland Police Service43 (EC71OC).
+The Crime Stoppers exemption was discussed in EC71OC.
 In that decision the Commissioner was satisfied, based on the information itself and surrounding contextual information, that it had been obtained, used, or prepared by Crime Stoppers and so fit the criteria of schedule 3, 10(5)(c).

 While some of the information was about the applicant,44 one of requirements of the exception in 10(6), it was not clear the exception would apply as there had been no investigation which could be finalised, that being the other criteria of 10(6).
 However, even if the exception had applied, the documents would still have been exempt under 10(1)(i) as their release would have prejudiced a system for the protection of persons, property, or the environment.45

 - 1 And Chapter 3 of the Information Privacy Act 2009 (Qld).